tareiking/vagrant-digitalocean/README.md

   end
 ```

-##Optional## you can remove exclude your .git folder from the rsync by including the following line after you've specified your
+**Optionally,** you can remove exclude your .git folder from the rsync by including the following line after you've specified your
 `config.vm.synced_folder`

 ```